WilliamSalvidge/dictyChipSeq/README.md

 # dictyChipSeq
-Collection of functions for Chip-Seq Analysis
+Collection of functions for Chip-Seq Analysis in Dictyostelium

 To install this repo
 ```